dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 #### Multicast address and membership

-UDP multicast is an interesting animal, because using this impacts the link layer.
+UDP multicast is an interesting animal, because declaring that I want to receive multicast messages impacts the link layer.
 This is in contrast with what we normally do with other UDP and TCP sockets when we operate above that and don't mess with the MAC addresses.
-I think the way it got implemented in the BSD socket API is pretty much of a hack.
+Plus I think the way it got implemented in the BSD socket API is pretty much of a hack.

-The multicast sockets has a corresponding link layer address which has a special mapping.
+The multicast membership has a corresponding link layer address which has a special mapping.
 Let's see how it looks:

 ```
 $ netstat -ng